HajunKim/GCT501/Final_report.md

 4-2.
 By received data from leap motion, it decides to change the parameters for reverberation and distortion which is in the object for playing instruments.

 ###### Leapmotion
 The module, Gobot, offers diverse hand gesture functions that returns active value when the action is taken.
-However, due to the frequent update for the software of leap motion, it was not able to use those.
-We had to build up our own motion returns certain value.
-Since we wanted to make a special effect sound through leap motion, 3 respective motions mapping to each sounds was organized.
+However, due to the frequent update for the software of leap motion, it was not able to use those. <em>We had to build up our own motion returns certain value.</em> Since we wanted to make a special effect sound through leap motion, 3 respective motions mapping to each sounds was organized.
 It should have been very simple and easily understood to people, while at the same time showing the potential to be used in various ways depending on their preferences in the future.
 We conducted an experiment to see how the coordinates would be seen when the leap motion is being used.
 Based on these values, three actions were constructed.
 While the x and z values were fixed, only the y values were changed to make the sound of special effects, and the x and z values were changed respectively to change the effects of sound to reverb and distortion.

 acc sensor
 send